 We have also produced this video piece featuring Chief Superintendent Chris Truscott, who reflects on his experiences as an officer and a member of the LGBT+ community, and discusses the progress made by South Wales Police in supporting LGBT+ equality.

 South Wales Police is committed to helping and supporting anyone who has been a victim of hate crime based on their sexual orientation, gender identity, race, disability or religion.

-If you have experienced or are experiencing problems, you can contact South Wales Police through our website or by picking up the phone to us and dialling 101, or if it’s an emergency dial 999.
+If you have experienced or are experiencing problems, you can contact South Wales Police through our website or by picking up the phone to us and dialling 101.
+If it’s an emergency, dial 999.